hcguersoy/cleanreg/README.md

                         Path to a valid CA certificate file.
 This is needed if self signed TLS is used in the registry server.
   -i, --ignore-ref-tags
-                        Ignore a digest, if it is referenced by multiple tags.
-                        ATTENTION: the default if False!
+                        Ignore a digest if it is referenced multiple times in the whole registry server.
+In this case, a list of all repositories and their images will be retrieved which can be time and memory consuming.
+ATTENTION: the default is False so an image will be deleted even it is referenced multiple times.
   -u BASICAUTHUSER, --basicauth-user BASICAUTHUSER
                         The username, if the registry is protected with basic auth
   -pw BASICAUTHPW, --basicauth-pw BASICAUTHPW
                         The password, if the registry is protected with basic auth
+  -w MD_WORKERS, --metadata-workers MD_WORKERS
+                        Parallel workers to retrieve image metadata.
+Default value is 6.

 ```